2Department of Radiology, Gaziosmanpasa Hospital, Yeni Yuzyil University, Istanbul, Türkiye

 Abstract

-Background and Aim: Residual thrombus is a common sequela of acute pulmonary thromboembolism (PTE), potentially contributing to long-term complications such as chronic thromboembolic pulmonary hypertension or persistent dyspnea in the absence of pulmonary hypertension.
+BACKGROUND AND AIM: Residual thrombus is a common sequela of acute pulmonary thromboembolism (PTE), potentially contributing to long-term complications such as chronic thromboembolic pulmonary hypertension or persistent dyspnea in the absence of pulmonary hypertension.
 This study aimed to identify baseline clinical and radiological predictors of residual thrombus in patients treated for PTE, with a specific focus on thrombus density measured by computed tomography (CT).

-Conclusions: COPD and right heart dysfunction are key predictors of residual thrombus after acute PTE, whereas thrombus density and burden at baseline do not appear to influence thrombus resolution.
+CONCLUSIONS: Chronic obstructive pulmonary disease and right ventricular dysfunction are key predictors of residual thrombus after acute PTE, whereas baseline thrombus density and burden do not appear to influence thrombus resolution.
 These findings highlight the importance of individual clinical and hemodynamic factors over radiologic metrics in identifying high-risk patients who may benefit from closer follow-up.